-Here are some examples of colleciton jobs that involved the removal of an old sofa or sofa bed.
+Here are some examples of collection jobs that involved the removal of an old sofa or sofa bed.

-Thank you for reading this guide, we hope you found it useful.
+Thank you for reading our guide to how to dispose of a sofa, we hope you found it useful.
 Here are some other articles that you may find interesting.

 - What to do if you have too much rubbish in your wheelie bin